adityandandia/GaussCraft/README.md

 # GaussCraft

-An end-to-end 3D scene reconstruction pipeline that turns a phone video into a viewable Gaussian Splat, rendered natively inside an Android app.
+An end-to-end 3D scene reconstruction pipeline that turns a phone video into a viewable Gaussian Splat.

 Built as part of ongoing AR/VR + spatial computing work, with an applied use case in 3D crime scene reconstruction.